A woman in an office looks at a computer screen.

 The Right Way to Give Feedback

-I recently discovered Author Magazine, a website chock-full of advice on writing and publishing, and read an article there on how to critique other writers’ work.
+I recently discovered Author Magazine, a website chock full of advice on writing and publishing, and read an article there on how to critique other writers’ work.
 The article is specifically about critiquing within a writers’ group session after an author reads his or her work out loud, but much of the advice applies well to other situations.

 Imagine, for example, that a colleague, friend or co-worker has written a report or memo for distribution within an organization.
 But, before she sends it out to others, she wants your discreet input on what she has written.
 We’ve all been there, I suppose, as both the advisor and the person seeking advice.
 Here, adapted from Gary Zenker’s November 2022 post at Author, are a few tips on how to help.